Ali Al-Habsi: International career

 Al-Habsi began playing in his native country Oman at the age of seventeen, and joined the ranks of the Oman under-19s squad, before he was spotted by John Burridge in 2001.
 Due to the difficulty of securing a work permit, he was unable to move to Europe at this early stage of his career.

 He was called up for Oman, and played in all of their three group matches at the 2004 AFC Asian Cup in China and also made four appearances for the team in their qualifying campaign for the 2006 FIFA World Cup, which they exited in the first group stage after finishing second in a group with Japan, India and Singapore.
 He was also Oman's first-choice goalkeeper at the 2007 AFC Asian Cup, appearing in all of their three group matches.

 Al-Habsi also has appeared as main keeper in four consecutive Arabian Gulf Cups.
 In each tournament he earned the award for best goalkeeper, most recently at the 19th Arabian Gulf Cup.
 He kept a clean sheet throughout the 2009 tournament that Oman eventually won.
 He earned his 100th cap with Oman in a 0–4 loss to Australia in 2015 AFC Asian Cup.

 On 5 January 2020, Al-Habsi announced his retirement from international football.

 Personal life

-Al-Habsi is a practising Muslim and says that his faith plays a big part in his life.
-He is also married and has three daughters.
+Al-Habsi is a practising Muslim and has said that his faith plays a big part in his life.
+He is married and has three daughters.

 After finishing high school, he was a fireman in the Seeb International Airport in Muscat.
 In an interview with Al-Jazeera Sports, Al-Habsi accredited his previous profession with teaching him patience, hard work and patriotism.
 In another interview with AMF, he says that if he had not played professional football, he would have most likely continued with being a fireman.

 Al-Habsi is the co-founder of Safety First, a non-profit road safety organisation in Oman that seeks to decrease car accident fatalities in the country.